nirogiovanni/fbar_design_tool/README.md

 Once all the input parameters have been inserted the design starts pressing the corresponding button.

-At the end of the decision-maker operations a specific solution can be chosen from the Solutions menu.
+At the end a specific solution can be chosen from the Solutions menu.

 #### b.
 Random perturbator
-s (_the recommended maximum errors are 5% of the thickness of the piezoelectric and the top-electrode layers_).

 As first specify a solution from the set returned by the decision-maker and the maximum relative error your deposition processes could have.
 Then press the corresponding button to start the Montecarlo study.